StarLadder Budapest Major 2025: Stage 2

-Stage 2 will feature eight directly invited teams based on their Valve Regional Standings as well as eight teams qualified from Stage 1, competing in a Swiss-system bracket.
-Teams will be initially seeded according to their Valve Regional Standing, with further matches seeded according to a team's Buchholz score.
-Sixteen teams will compete for eight Stage 3 spots, with all matches besides elimination and progression matches, which are bests-of-three, being bests-of-one.
+Stage 2 featured eight directly invited teams based on their Valve Regional Standings as well as eight teams qualified from Stage 1, competing in a Swiss-system bracket.
+Invited teams were initially seeded according to their global Valve Regional Standing, while the eight teams qualified from Stage 2 were seeded according to their final Buchholz score, with further matches seeded according to a team's Buchholz score in Stage 2.
+Sixteen teams competed for eight Stage 3 spots, with all matches besides elimination and progression matches, which are bests-of-three, being bests-of-one.

-Stage 2 will be played from November 29 to December 2, 2025.
+Stage 2 was played from November 29 to December 2, 2025.